-Italy's president summons PM-designate, but doubts remain on key minister
+Italy's president rejects Savona as economy minister, may mean new election

-Mattarella has opposed Conte’s candidate to the Economy Ministry, 81-year-old euroskeptic economist Paolo Savona, since giving him a mandate to form a government on Wednesday.
+Before Conte or Mattarella had finished their meeting, far-right League leader Matteo Salvini said that the only option now was to hold another election, probably later this year, without directly confirming the president’s veto.

-On Saturday, the far-right League party and the anti-establishment 5-Star Movement stuck by Savona, challenging Mattarella to accept him or risk another election later this year.
+“In a democracy, if we are still in democracy, there’s only one thing to do, let the Italians have their say,” Salvini said in a fiery speech to supporters in central Italy.

-5-Star leader Luigi Di Maio met Mattarella informally on Sunday to try to find a solution, a source close to the president said.
+Salvini and 5-Star leader Luigi Di Maio had met Mattarella informally on Sunday to try to find a solution.

-“The problem is Savona,” the coalition source said, explaining that the economist had not softened some of his more euroskeptic positions.
+“The problem is Savona,” the coalition source said, explaining that the economist had not sufficiently softened some of his more eurosceptic positions.

 On Sunday, Savona tried to allay concerns about his views in his first public statement on the matter.
 Savona has been a vocal critic of the euro and the European Union, but he has distinguished credentials, including as industry minister in the early 1990s.